Rodolfo-Gallegos/scicellxx/README.md

 ### How many developers are currently working on this project?

-At Wednesday, March/31, 2021 there is one and only one developer, me
+At Thursday, July/29, 2021 there is one and only one developer, me
 :no_mouth: :envelope:

 :construction: :construction: :construction: :construction: :construction: